 COVID-19 and your visit to Fort Malden National Historic Site

-Opening details will differ across the country.
+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to Fort Malden National Historic Site

-What’s open (updated June 1, 2020)
+What’s open (updated July 31, 2020)

-What’s closed (updated June 1, 2020)
+What’s closed (updated July 31, 2020)

-- Visitor Centre and Gift Shop
+- Visitor Orientation Centre (Monday and Tuesday).

-- Heritage buildings
+- Heritage buildings (Monday and Tuesday).

 Your safety when visiting

-- Visitors must respect physical distancing of 2 metres / 6.5 feet
+- Visitors must respect physical distancing of 2 metres / 6.5 feet.

-- Visitors must respect all signage, including signage about pets
+- Visitors must respect all signage, including signage about pets.

-- Infrastructure projects are underway and visitors must exercise caution near these construction zones
+- Infrastructure projects are underway and visitors must exercise caution near these construction zones.

-- Be extra cautious when engaging in recreational activities to avoid injury
+- Be extra cautious when engaging in recreational activities to avoid injury.

-- Respect the guidance of public health authorities to help keep our families, friends, and neighbours healthy and safe
+- Respect the guidance of public health authorities to help keep our families, friends, and neighbours healthy and safe.

 Parks Canada is working with provincial counterparts, local municipalities, and communities to keep visitors and residents informed and safe.